drons/nbody/README.md

 `--correction` | Kahan summation at each integration step (for now at Adams–Bashforth and Runge-Kutta solvers) `--starter_solver`   | Adams–Bashforth starter solver.
 `--refine_steps_count` | Refine step count for __implicit__ solvers.
-`--error_threshold` | Step error threshold for __embeded__ solvers.
+`--error_threshold` | Step error threshold for solvers with __dynamic step__.
 If the error at the current step is greater than the threshold, then we decrease the time step and repeat the step.
 `--max_recursion`   | Max recursion level for __embeded__ solvers.
 `--substep_subdivisions` | Number of __embeded__ solver substeps into which the current step is divided at the next level of recursion when the error greater than `error_threshold`.
+`--max_level` | Maximum extrapolation table size for Bulirsch-Stoer solver

 #### Player
 To view simulation results run 'nbody-player' programm.